ssbc/ssb-meta-feeds-spec/README.md

 Feeds in SSB are the main abstraction.
-It is possible to entangle multiple feeds by referencing messages in other feeds, but otherwise feeds are independant.
+It is possible to entangle multiple feeds by referencing messages in other feeds, but otherwise feeds are independent.
 Furthermore there is no concept of any kind of metadata about a feed.
 This could be the lifetime of a feed, what the feed is about, the format of the messages or other things people might come up with.

 Over time a number of different use cases for reasoning about how multiple feeds relates has come up.
-This includes same-as where multiple devices has independant feeds, but can be seen as belonging to the same physical person.
+This includes same-as where multiple devices has independent feeds, but can be seen as belonging to the same physical person.
 Feed rotation for switching to a newer message type.
 Or it might be being able to say something about a subset of messages from a feed (a claim), that will enable partial